-As the letters are in bubble writing your child can also colour in the seasons names if they would like.
+As the letters are in bubble writing your child can also color in the seasons names if they would like.

 I’ll be sharing some crafts made with this template, like the video you can see on this page, but you’ll also find some ideas below for four seasons crafts that you can make with your child.

 You’ll also find a link to our popular tree template where you’ll find even more ideas for tree crafts for each season.